qpdf/qpdf/manual/contributing.rst

 make ``cc-mode`` and ``clang-format`` exactly match since the syntax parser in emacs is not as sophisticated.

-Blocks of code that should not be formatted can be surrouned by the comments ``// clang-format off`` and ``// clang-format on``.
+Blocks of code that should not be formatted can be surrounded by the comments ``// clang-format off`` and ``// clang-format on``.
 Sometimes clang-format tries to combine lines in ways that are undesirable.
 In this case, we follow a convention of adding a comment ``//